HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Cacheable Yes Limited Yes

 • POST can have a body, but carries the semantics of "an operation that modifies state."
-Proxies and caches treat it as "having side effects," making caching difficult and automatic retries unsafe
+Proxies and caches treat it as "having side effects," making caching ineffective and automatic retries unsafe

-QUERY is a method that maintains GET's safety, idempotency, and cacheability while allowing a structured request body to be sent, just like POST.
+QUERY is a method that maintains GET's safety, idempotency, and cacheability while allowing structured request bodies to be sent just like POST.

-Here is a concrete explanation of each of the three properties from the table above.
+Here is a concrete explanation of each of the three properties that appeared in the table above.

 Safe

-This means the server's state does not change when a request is sent.
-Reading a page with GET is safe; deleting a record with DELETE is not.
+This means that the server's state does not change when a request is sent.
+Reading a page with GET is safe; deleting a record with DELETE is not safe.

-Why it matters: Browsers, crawlers, and prefetch mechanisms will freely send requests for "safe methods."
-In 2005, Google Web Accelerator prefetched links, causing DELETE operations disguised as GET to fire, resulting in users' data being deleted.
-The "safe" declaration is an indispensable signal for automation across the entire infrastructure.
+Why it matters: Browsers, crawlers, and prefetch mechanisms freely send requests when the method is "safe."
+In 2005, Google Web Accelerator prefetched links, causing DELETE operations disguised as GET to fire and delete user data.
+The declaration of "safe" is an indispensable signal for the automation of the entire infrastructure.

 e02de4d5-cc9c-4eda-972b-d47d4189fdba